sst/sst/www/docs/packages/sst.md

 - **`--stage`**

-  _Default_: Local stage
+  _Default_: Your personal stage

   The stage you want to deploy to.
 If this is not specified, it will default to the stage configured during the initial run of the CLI.

-  This option applies to the `dev`, `build`, `deploy`, `remove`, and `secrets` commands.

-- **`--region`**

-  _Default_: Stage set in the SST config.

-  The region you want to deploy to.
-Defaults to the one specified in your `sst.json`.
-Or uses `us-east-1`.
+This is cached in the `.sst/` directory.

   This option applies to the `dev`, `build`, `deploy`, `remove`, and `secrets` commands.